A night at the Apollo Theatre in New York City

 their own people on stage.
 The audience was on top of everything that

 happened on stage every reference, every musical note, they knew

 In a white world, before the civil rights movement took hold, you could

-step into a theatre and hear your talk, your people talking about
+step into a theatre and hear your kind of talk, your people talking about

 things that concerned you.
 Making fun of it.
 Making music out of it.
 The

-People up here in Canada are really nice but, sometimes, theyre too polite.
+People up here in Canada are nice but, sometimes, theyre too polite.

 Sometimes, the absolute best thing to do is to get down and dirty with

 that performer.
 Yell when you like it and say when you dont and

 maybe even get out the hook.
-Both audience and performer will be better for
+Both the audience and the performer will